Order Execution Policy

 6 ANNUAL SUMMARY

 RTS 28 requires JVA to set out the top five trading venues used to execute client orders.
-All JVA client orders are executed on the LME.
-JVA’s brokers have the appropriate knowledge and competency to enable them to prioritise the execution factors set out section 2 above.
+All JVA client orders are executed on regulated markets.
+JVA’s brokers have the appropriate knowledge and competency to enable them to prioritise the execution factors set out in section 2 above.
 JVA’s client relationships are long standing which means its brokers have extensive knowledge of client trading.
 Execution does not differ based upon client classification.
-JVA does not take any remuneration, discount or non-monetary benefit from routing client orders to the LME and has no close links ,conflicts of interest and common ownership with the LME.
-All JVA client orders are passive.
+JVA does not take any remuneration, discount, or non-monetary benefit from routing client orders to any trading venue and has no close links, conflicts of interest and common ownership of any trading venue .
+All JVA client’s orders are passive.